Keywords are Zombies. Topics are Cheetahs.

 If you wanted to learn how to install a pool in your backyard and I offered you the following content—a VHS tape, a YouTube video, or a 39 page set of black and white instructions—which one would you choose?

-Keywords and Topics aside, you need to deliver the ‘right’ content that the users want for answering their query—the right type, format, length, angle, takeaway (download for example), and more.
+To reach those KPI numbers, you need to deliver the ‘right’ content that the users want for answering their query—the right type, format, length, angle, takeaway (download for example), and more.
 Tip: be sure to add this insight to your future Editorial Calendars.

 Back to the Hiking Boots example, you can see this is a mix of users who want to learn about products, browse and purchase hiking boots, and users who want to learn more about hiking boots in general.